praetoriandigital/cub-laravel/README.md

             |
             */

-            // if you need to customize the create, update, and delete
+            // if you need to customize the processing of the
-            // methods, create the transformer and update here 'transformer' => 'Cub\CubLaravel\CubObjectTransformer',
+            // webhook data, create the transformer and update here 'transformer' => 'Cub\CubLaravel\Transformers\CubObjectTransformer',

             /*
             |--------------------------------------------------------------------------